Integrations๐

 instead of a normal GraphQL request.

-The client returns a custom response object GraphQLClientResponse
+The client returns a custom response object GraphQLClientResponse,

 which has a number of useful properties for introspecting the response.